 Business Licence Fees

 Annual Business Licence fees vary by type of business, and range from $3.90 - $294.40.
 Business Licence fees for the sale of alcohol are based on a percentage of the gross value purchased annually.
+Use this link to find the fee applicable to your business (see page 78).
 Fees may be paid in cash, by credit card or cheque (payable to the Receiver General for Canada).